 Market conditions, such as high volatility or stable trends, play a significant role in selecting a hedging strategy.
 For example, during volatile periods, businesses might prioritize locking in rates with forward contracts, while stable conditions may favour flexible options like market orders.

-Without hedging strategies, businesses are fully exposed to exchange rate volatility, which can lead to higher costs, reduced profits, and cash flow uncertainty.
+Without effective hedge strategies, businesses are fully exposed to exchange rate volatility, which can lead to higher costs, reduced profits, and cash flow uncertainty.
 For companies heavily involved in cross-border transactions, this risk can significantly impact financial health.